modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 ##### No Partial Tuples Constructed

 Since after doing the AND of all the columns it is possible to skip all rows for which one of the predicate is false.
 In RS / early materialization, the evaluation of predicate is done in a pipelined fashion, which means that if 9 out of 10 predicates are true and the 10th is false, a 9-tuple is constructed and thrown away.
+A 9-bit mask is necessarily smaller than a 9-tuple.

 ##### Block Iteration